monocle-exchange/meta/README.md

 ## What Meta is not for

-Meta is not a place for other things that have dedicated repositories for.
+Meta is not a place for other things that we have dedicated repositories for.

 - [Fees](https://github.com/monocle-exchange/fees)
 - [Transparency](https://github.com/monocle-exchange/transparency)